grokify/ringcentral-legacy-api-proxy/README.md

  [stackoverflow-svg]: https://img.shields.io/badge/stack%20overflow-ringcentral-orange.svg
  [stackoverflow-url]: https://stackoverflow.com/questions/tagged/ringcentral

-This is a proxy service that allows apps using RingCentral's older RPC APIs to use the new [RingCentral REST APIs](https://developer.ringcentral.com) seamlessly.
+This is a proxy service that allows apps using RingCentral's legacy RPC APIs to use the new [RingCentral REST APIs](https://developer.ringcentral.com) seamlessly.
+End-of-Life for the legacy APIs is targeted for the 10.2 release, August 9, 2018.
+Use of this proxy can enable your app to use the new REST APIs with the same interface as the legacy RPC APIs.

 * https://service.ringcentral.com/ringoutapi/ ([docs](https://grokify.github.io/ringcentral-legacy-api-proxy/ringoutapi.html))
 * https://service.ringcentral.com/faxoutapi/ ([docs](https://grokify.github.io/ringcentral-legacy-api-proxy/faxoutapi.html))